-19. The Provider shall ensure that where it uses contractors to carry out certain activities on its behalf a thorough safety vetting procedure is carried out by the Provider

-20. Please list any contractors that will be used:

-B - ADVENTURE ACTIVITES AND FIELD STUDIES IN PARTICULAR ENVIRONMENTS - ADDITIONAL PROVISIONS
+19. The Provider shall ensure that where it uses contractors to carry out certain activities on its behalf a thorough safety vetting procedure is carried out by the Provider 20.
+Please list any contractors that will be used: B - ADV ENTURE ACTIVITES AND FIELD STUDIES IN PARTICULAR ENVIRONMEN TS - ADDITI ONAL PROVISIONS The Pro vider confirms: 21 Adventure Activities Licensing Service Licence held?
+License Number: 21.
+License Number: 22 Learning Outside the Classroom Badge held?
+Badge Number badge Namber 24.

-The Provider confirms:

-Adventure Activities Licensing Service Licence held?
-21. License Number: 22.
-Learning Outside the Classroom Badge held?
-23. Badge Number 24.
 The Provider shall maintain a written code of practice for activities which contains operating procedures and is consistent with the relevant National Governing Body Guidelines, and if abroad the relevant regulations of the country concerned 25.
 Staff competencies are confirmed by appropriate National Governing Body qualification or staff have received training and been assessed as competent by an appropriately qualified and experienced technical advisor 26.
-The ratios of staff to students for the activities conform to those recommended by the appropriate National Governing Bodies or other advisory bodies or where no recommendation is available as indicated by a written risk assessment 27.
-There is a clear definition of responsibilities between Providers and visiting staff regarding supervision and welfare of participants 28.
-All activity equipment is suited to the task, adequately maintained in accordance with statutory requirements and current good practice, with records kept on maintenance checks where necessary

-SECTION C - TOUR OPERATORS

-Where a tour operator delivers services using other providers e.g. ski schools, transport operators or accommodation, the tour operator must ensure that each provider meets the relevant specification outlined in A and B in this form.

-29. Section A and B of this form have been completed to show that checks have been made, records of which are available for inspection 30.
+The ratios of staff to students for the activities conform to those recommended by the appropriate National Governing Bodies or other advisory bodies or where no recommendation is available as indicated by a written risk assessment 27 There is a clear definition of responsibilities between Providers and visiting 27. staff regarding supervision and welfare of participants 28 All activity equipment is suited to the task, adequately maintained in 0. accordance with statutory requirements and current good practice, with records kept on maintenance checks where necessary SECTIO N C - TOUR OPERATORS Where a tour operator delivers services using other providers e.g. ski schools, transport operator s or accommodation, the tour operator must ensure that each provider meets the ne . relevant specification outlined in A and B in this form.
+1 29.
+Section A and B of this form have been completed to show that checks have been made, records of which are available for inspection 30.
 The Tour Operator complies with all relevant Package Travel Regulations and legislation, including bonding to safeguard customers monies 31.
-ATOL, ABTA or other bonding name and number: 32.
-If abroad the accommodation complies with fire, health and safety regulations which apply in the country concerned
+ATOL, ABTA or other bonding name and number: 2.2 If abroad the accommodation complies with fire, health and safety 32. regulations which apply in the country concerned

 If any of the above specifications cannot be met or are not applicable please give details.

 Please give details of any other accreditation with National Governing Bodies, EVAC, etc.

 Additional Notes;

 Signed Date

 Name (print) Position in Organisation

-T .1.
-Forestla

 Tel: Email:

 Fax: